-The professions working in the fields of the man-made and built environments will be required to evolve in the context of a rapidly developing technology solutions to the problems of an increasing population and the demands of people for an improvement in their quality of life.
+The professions working in the fields of the natural, modified and built environment will be required to evolve in the context of a rapidly developing technology solutions to the problems of an increasing population and the demands of people for an improvement in their quality of life.

-The Faculty's purpose is to provide an academic climate that is conducive to the pursuit of knowledge, the search for truth, and the advancement of the quality of the man-made and built environments.
+The Faculty's purpose is to provide an academic climate that is conducive to the pursuit of knowledge, the search for truth, and the advancement of the quality of the natural, modified and built environment.

-The Faculty offers courses that are designed to provide an education and qualification to practise the professions of architecture, building, industrial design, landscape architecture and town planning.
-It provides opportunities for graduate and professional development studies, and for research in an across the fields of the man-made and built environments.
+The Faculty offers courses that are designed to provide an education and qualification to practise the professions of architecture, building, industrial design, landscape architecture, quantity surveying and town planning.
+It provides opportunities for graduate and professional development studies, and for research in and across the fields of the natural, modified and built environment.